 Established in 1926, Walton's Grizzly Lodge has a long, rich history.

 In 1966, Mom and Pop retired and turned camp over to their son Joe and his wife Gert.
-Joe and Gert ran camp until 1981 when they turned it over to their son Bob and his wife Denise, the camp's current owners.
-Grizzly Lodge is now directed by Bob and Denise's sons Adam and Jared and their wives Julie and Erica.
+Joe and Gert ran camp until 1981 when they turned it over to their son Bob and his wife Denise.
+Bob and Denise directed camp for over 20 years and are now enjoying their retirement.

-Year after year hundreds of children enjoy all Walton's has to offer.
-The many campers who come back each summer are testimony to the truly special place that is Walton's Grizzly Lodge.
+Year after year our campers enjoy a traditional summer camp experience.
+The campers who come back to Walton's summer after summer are a testament to the truly special place that is Walton's Grizzly Lodge Summer Camp.